kathrinnp/DarkRayNet/README.md

 ### Artificial Neural Networks

-There is a total of six neural networks implemented in the Dark Ray Net tool, each corresponds to one of the particle types.
+There is a total of six artificial neural networks (ANNs) implemented in the Dark Ray Net tool, each corresponds to one of the particle types.
 Note that for the secondary antiprotons we automatically include tertiary antiprotons, tertiary DM antiprotons are included in the DM antiprotons and secondary protons are included in the proton spectra.
-The neural networks are implemented using the Keras API [2] and Tensorflow as backend [3].
+The neural networks have a build in recurrent layer and are implemented using the Keras API [2] and Tensorflow as backend [3].
 For a detailled description of the architectures and the training process see ***TO DO: add link to arXiv here***
 ### Physical Assumptions

 We only give a very brief overview here.
 Please refer to ***TO DO: add link to arXiv here*** for a detailled description.